unnisasyedameher/alpha-demo/README.md

 # alpha-demo
-It is a demo for Git &amp; Github class
+It is a demo for Git &amp; Github class.
+I love to do coding!!!!!